Nizami Aruzi: Life

-A native of Samarqand in Transoxiana, his date of birth and death is uncertain.
+A Persian native of Samarqand in Transoxiana, his date of birth and death is uncertain.
 He was most likely born at the end of the 11th century.
-What is little known of his life can only be found in his book Chahar Maqala.
+What little is known of his life can only be found in his book Chahar Maqala.
 He spent most of his time in Khorasan and Transoxiana, and served as a court-poet to the Ghurids for 45 years.
 In 1110/1, he was at Samarqand, where he gathered material about the Persian poet Rudaki (d.
 941).
 In 1112/3, he met Omar Khayyam and al-Isfizari at a banquet in Balkh.
 In 1115/6, he resided in Herat.
 The following year, he lived in poverty in Nishapur, and thus went to Tus with the goal of gaining the favour of the Seljuk prince Ahmad Sanjar, who governed Khorasan.
 There he visited the tomb of the Persian poet Ferdowsi, and gathered material regarding him.
 He also met Mu'izzi, a poet laureate of the Seljuks, who helped him progress his career in poetry.
 With the help of the latter, Nizami succeeded in gaining the attention of Sanjar.
 In 1120/1, he was told about the story of Ferdowsi and the Ghaznavid sultan Mahmud by Mu'izzi.
 In 1136, he went back to Nishapur and visited the tomb of Omar Khayyam.
 Nizami accompanied the Ghurid ruler Ala al-Din Husayn (r.
 1141–1161) in his war against Sanjar, and after the former's defeat at a battle near Herat in 1152/3, he hid himself in the city for a period.
 Nizami most likely composed the Chahar Maqala a few years later (in 1156), which he dedicated to the Ghurid prince Abu'l-Hasan Husam al-Din Ali.
 The rest of Nizami's life is obscure, he may have studied astrology and medicine.